home-assistant/addons/zwave/DOCS.md

 ## Accessing the ozw-admin application

-The add-on allows you to access the underlying ozw-admin application running on in this add-on.
+The add-on allows you to access the underlying ozw-admin application running in this add-on.
 This allows you to view, configure and control your Z-Wave network and its devices.